dorongrinstein/minimal-server/README.md

 # minimal-server

-This web server takes 2 environment variables TEXT and PORT and serves the value of TEXT on the port specified in value of PORT.
+A distroless web server container for testing that serves the <code>TEXT</code> environment variable on the specified <code>PORT</code>.

-It is a "distroless" container you can use for testing purposes.

 ### Example Usage